Thream/socketio-jwt/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
-name: '✨ Feature Request'
+name: "✨ Feature Request"
-about: 'Suggest a new feature idea.'
+about: "Suggest a new feature idea."
-title: '[Feature]'
+title: "[Feature]"
-labels: 'feature request'
+labels: "feature request"
 ---

 <!-- Please make sure your issue has not already been fixed. -->